BSc Speech and Language Therapy

 Unit grade information

-We typically require six GCSEs at grade C/4 or above (including Mathematics), B/6 in English Language and B/6 in one of Biology, Chemistry, Physics or Science.
+Six GCSES/iGCSES at Grade C or 4 or above (including mathematics), B or 6 in English Language and B or 6 in one of Biology, Chemistry, Physics or Science.

-We require 35 points overall, with 6,6,5 in Higher Level subjects.
+We require 35 points overall, with 6,5,5 in Higher Level subjects

-We require grades AABBB in five Scottish Higher level subjects plus one Advanced Higher at grade B.
+We normally require grades AABBB in five Scottish Higher subjects plus grade B in one Advanced Highers subject.

-We welcome and recognise the value of the Welsh Baccalaureate Advanced Core/Advanced Skills Challenge Certificate and you should offer this with two A-levels.
-The grade required will normally be the same as the lowest A-level grade listed in the entry requirements.
+The minimum grade required will normally be the same as the lowest grade listed in the A Level entry requirements.

-We accept the European Baccalaureate on its own or in combination with other qualifications.
-Applications from students studying for this qualification are welcome and all such applicants will be considered on an individual basis.
+The University of Manchester welcomes applicants with the European Baccalaureate.
+Acceptable on its own or in combination with other qualifications, applications from students studying for this considered on an individual basis.